 Facebook Inc. will continue its takeover of advertising in 2018.
 This story is a prequel to the keynote speeches I will deliver at marketing and media conferences this year.
-I will talk about how innovation is changing the digital advertising business and creating new opportunities for disruption.
+I will talk about how innovation changes the digital advertising business and creates new disruption opportunities.

 For the last five years, I have been talking and writing so often about the Facebook-Google duopoly.
 How they are deconstructing the whole media industry.
 How they are demolishing media owners and publishers.
 And how they are disintermediating the media agencies.

 Disruptions like this, go way beyond the media industry.
 Legacy brands across all industries are failing to significantly coin the trends.
 That’s why they are slipping away every day.

 Experts call it the era of Digital Darwinism – the phenomenon in which trends, technologies, consumers, and society evolve faster than established brands can adapt.
 It’s a fate that also threatens governments, institutions, and all other corporate organizations.
 Today, tomorrow, and in the unforeseeable future.

 Will Facebook’s empire keep growing?
 Or, eventually, fall?

 Facebook Inc. Keeps Growing its Empire in MAU’s and Money

 Also, this year, Mark Zuckerberg’s empire will still be ruling the global social media landscape in terms of both monthly active users (MAU’s) and money.
 Although many of us speculate that millennials are massively turning their backs on the social network, data tells us a different scenario.

 Is it because our linear Mad Men minds tend to forget that Facebook Inc. is much more than the blue social network?
 With the acquisitions of WhatsApp and Instagram and self-created platforms like Facebook Messenger, emperor Zuckerberg owns four of the world’s largest social media/messaging services.